Material Citizenship Framework Project

 Project partners: Brendoncare Foundation.

-Co-funded by ESCR IAA, Alzheimer’s Society Brendoncare Foundation
+Co-funded by ESCR Impact Acceleration Account, Alzheimer’s Society Brendoncare Foundation

 Moving into a care home is a significant and often life changing transition.
 Everyday objects can make this easier.
 Whilst it is widely believed that care homes encourage new residents to bring personal possessions with them, a recent study found this not to be the case.
 Only certain objects are encouraged in care homes and people with a dementia are often excluded from deciding which objects they take with them.
 Material citizenship is a conceptual framework that focuses on the interactions people have with objects, for example, access to a preferred coffee cup or being able to use a hairdryer or a pair of hair straighteners.
 Material citizenship emphasises the use of objects as way of enabling staff to support residents live a meaningful life.